Audio

 I had the fortune of seeing Sleepaway Camp long ago enough so that is wasn’t spoiled for me, and at an age where it could do maximum damage.
 And it did.

-I think part of Sleepaway Camp’s defense though, could be that Angela’s transgenderism does not come from within her, but from an external source.
+I think part of Sleepaway Camp’s potential defense though, could be that Angela’s transgenderism does not come from within her, but from an external source.
 She is forced into it by her adoptive aunt.
-Being abused into identifying as any gender against your will is wrong and itself horrifying.
+Being abused into identifying as any gender against your will is flat out wrong and itself horrifying.
 Almodovar’s similarly criticized The Skin I Live In also comes to mind here.

 Additionally (for me anyway) the least horrifying aspect of this ending is the reveal of Angela’s gender.
 Sure, it’s part and parcel to the whole scene and its endurance, but there are several elements at work which give this scene its haunting quality.
 You could say they are thus making the transgender reveal horrifying, hence the argument against it.
 But I would say they are the factors, and not the reveal, which actually make this scene so horrifying.
 That might just be splitting hairs though.